 As San Francisco digital marketing brand consultants, where branding and image are very important but also nuanced (many San Francisco brands don’t want to seem too branded), it’s our business to track each of these tiny variables, exploring different approaches and calibrating every aspect of your brand messaging to make sure that your business is being perceived in the way you had hoped.

 When It Goes Wrong, How Do We Fix It?

+Once your brand strategy is made, you need to keep it up to date.
 If there’s a discrepancy between the message you intended to send, and the message that your audience received, we’ll help you close the gap through:

 1. Clear message based on your audience and goals